What Happens If You Don’t File Taxes?

 Financial confession time: I didn’t file my taxes in 2012.

 I was convinced I didn’t have the money for taxes.
 To be honest, I didn’t really know how taxes work, and I thought that I would owe the government a big check.
 As a waitress making less than $25,000, the thought of handing over my hard-earned money felt depressing.
 I just hoped the IRS wouldn’t care about me.
-I was a small fish in a big pond, so who would spend the time coming after me should I fail to file?
+After all, I was a small fish in a big pond.
+So who would spend the time coming after me should I fail to file?
 I was wrong — very wrong.

 What Happens If You Don’t File Taxes?
 My Difficult Lesson